MaidulHasan/VisionMeasure/README.md

 ### Usage

-The current implementation has a Python script named "`pipeline_for_still_images.py`" which is a pipeline for detecting objects of interest from a still image and finding the objects' dimensions (width, height) in cm.
+The current implementation has a Python script named `pipeline_for_still_images.py`.

+Run this script for detecting objects of interest from a still image and finding the objects' dimensions (width, height) in cm.

-    Object of interest - Largest perimeter object placed on top of the A4 paper.
+    **Object of interest - Largest perimeter object placed on top of the A4 paper.**

 **Args**: